 These projects are funded by donations from guests and by the hotel.
 Anjajavy Le Lodge actively contributes to ongoing action aimed at slowing deforestation and controlling of forest fires.

-In 2010 and 2011the hotel assisted significantly with extinguishing two extensive forest fires - 12 000 indigenous saplings from its tree nursery were planted as part of a reforestation scheme which is being carried out in collaboration with the NGO "Man and Environment" (MATE).
+In 2010 and 2011 the hotel assisted significantly with extinguishing two extensive forest fires - 12 000 indigenous saplings from its tree nursery were planted as part of a reforestation scheme which is being carried out in collaboration with the NGO "Man and Environment" (MATE).
 It was then expanded again substantially in early 2018.